-All event attendees including coaches, athletes, rink personnel, athletic trainers and spectators are required to wear face masks when social distancing cannot be maintained.
-Athletes may remove their masks when they are actively competing.
+All event attendees including coaches, athletes, rink personnel, athletic trainers and spectators are required to wear face masks.
 Each facility will provide schools with specific procedures while using the facility, which must be followed.

 In alignment with DPH requirements for moderate risk indoor sports, all ice hockey participants will wear a close-fitting face mask that covers the nose and mouth.
-The first date of ice hockey competition will be January 11, 2021, pending additional review by the CSMS Sports Medicine Committee and consultation with DPH.

-In ice hockey, a one (1) minute mask break will be instituted at the first stoppage of play at or after the 4-minute, 8-minute, and 12-minute mark of each period.
+In ice hockey, a one (1) minute mask break will be instituted at the first stoppage of play at or after the 4-minute, 8minute, and 12-minute mark of each period.
 During a mask break, players will maintain greater than 6 feet of distance and may get water.
 Additionally, a game official has discretion to stop the game at any point during the contest to address mask concerns.
 Such concerns may include but are not limited to: a player's mask comes off during play, a player's mask is observed to have slipped below the player's nose, the official is experiencing an issue with his/her own mask, etc.